 How do pregnancy complications affect the eyes?

-Pregnancy is a time filled with lots of excitement and emotions— you can blame this on the new surge of hormones fluctuating in your body.
+Pregnancy is a time filled with lots of excitement and emotions— but pregnancy can also have an impact on your eyes.

 Every woman hopes for a healthy pregnancy and delivery, and looks forward to the time that they can hold their new bundle of joy in their arms.